TalkBizAnywhere/slate/source/index.html.md

-job_start_time | The date and time at which the call will happen. job_timezone | The local timezone in which the call will happen. job_duration | How long would the call take. job_pin | A PIN for dial-in numbers. job_languages | Languages will be used in the call. job_active | Boolean value indicates whether the call is cancelled.
+job_start_time | The date and time at which the call will happen. job_timezone | The local timezone in which the call will happen. job_duration | How long would the call take. job_languages | Languages will be used in the call.